ZetaPhase/KQ-Analyzer/README.md

 #### Sample
 This is a sample of our [analyzer](https://xeliot.shinyapps.io/KQ-Analyzer/) of our website [Zetaphase](https://zetaphase.io).

+Visit [here](https://blog.zetaphase.io/) for a tutorial on shiny and KQ Analyzer.

 (c) 2016, Zetaphase Technologies Inc, All Rights Reserved.
 Licensed under the GPLv3